Pine Ridge School

 Pine Ridge School (PRS) is a Bureau of Indian Education (BIE)-operated K-12 school in Pine Ridge, South Dakota.
 It is within the Pine Ridge Indian Reservation.
 Its high school program is one of five high schools that are within the reservation boundaries.

-History

 The school's cornerstone was placed on February 8, 1879.
+The current high school facility opened in 1995.

+Board controversy

-In 1990 there was a conflict between parents and board members, with the former criticizing one board member for being employed and having relatives employed by the school itself.
+In 1990, there was a conflict between parents and board members, with the former criticizing one board member for being employed and having relatives employed by the school itself.
 The chairperson of the board, Bennett Sierra, stated that the conflict could put programs and the construction of a new campus at risk.
-In May 1990 the Bureau of Indian Affairs (BIA) superintendent of education Basil Brave Heart stated that a change in supervisors for the board member resolved the conflict of interest while parents had stated that even having relatives employed by the school still meant there was a conflict of interest.
+In May 1990, the Bureau of Indian Affairs (BIA) superintendent of education, Basil Brave Heart, stated that a change in supervisors for the board member resolved the conflict of interest while parents had stated that even having relatives employed by the school still meant there was a conflict of interest.

-The current high school facility opened in 1995.